 some rough tobacco we shall smoke

-after a hard night’s work,
+after a hard day's work,

-get snug in Night’s forgiving cloak
+get snug in night's forgiving cloak

 to drink and never shirk.